How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 You can often find things to do for free.
 From free walking tours in capital cities to visiting museums on the right day of the week and many things in between.

 Even visiting Fitz Roy in El Chalten, Argentina was completely free of charge!

 Contrary to popular belief, van dwellers aren’t the great unwashed.

-We keep laundry costs down with hand washing, much easier when the weather is fair.
-We send bulky items to local laundries for a full service wash.
+We keep van life laundry costs down with hand washing, much easier when the weather is fair.
+We send bulky items to local laundries for a full-service wash.
 Sometimes, we even get all our socks back.

-There’s plenty of alternative campervan toilet options too and some are pretty simple, cheap and small.
+There are plenty of alternative campervan toilet options too, and some are pretty simple, cheap, and small.

-We’ve never struggled to find somewhere to shower – usually fuel stations or truck stops have facilities with a nominal or zero fee.
+We’ve never struggled to find somewhere to shower – usually, fuel stations or truck stops have facilities with a nominal or zero fees.

 So how much does our van life cost?

 We’ve been living in a van full time for 2 years now.
 Our primary objective is about travelling so we spend more on sightseeing activities than we might otherwise.

 We’ve excluded the cost of shipping too as it doesn’t apply to everyone and would detract from the purpose of sharing our monthly van life expenses with you.